albrechtjan/workload/README.md

 Written by Konstantin Schubert.
 Email: konstantin@schubert.fr
+Website: konstantinschubert.fr

+Please do not hesitate to contact with questions.
+Also, I am always interested in new projects.

 This repository containes the code to run the workload monitoring website and the Web-API that is needed by the corresponding workload monitoring Android app.
 The Android app has its [own repository (and documentation)](https://github.com/KonstantinSchubert/workload-android).